 A nurse or technician will place sticky patches (electrodes) on your chest, legs and arms.
 Some areas may need to be shaved to help them stick.
 The electrodes have wires connected to an electrocardiogram machine, which records the electrical signals that trigger your heartbeats.
 A cuff on your arm checks your blood pressure during the test.
 You may be asked to breathe into a tube during the test to show how well you’re able to breathe during exercise.

-You’ll then begin walking slowly on a treadmill or riding a stationary bike.
+You’ll then begin walking slowly on a treadmill.
 As the test progresses, the exercise gets more difficult until your heart rate has reached a set target, or until you develop symptoms that don’t allow you to continue.
 These signs and symptoms may include:

 - Moderate to severe chest pain